The Toyota Way: Translating the principles

-There is a question of uptake of the principles now that Toyota has production operations in many different countries around the world.
-As a New York Times article notes, while the corporate culture may have been easily disseminated by word of mouth when Toyota manufacturing was only in Japan, with worldwide production, many different cultures must be taken into account.
+There is a question of uptake of the principles now that Toyota has production operations in many countries.

+While the corporate culture may have been quickly disseminated by word of mouth when Toyota manufacturing was only in Japan, with worldwide production, many different cultures must be taken into account.

 Concepts such as "mutual ownership of problems", or "genchi genbutsu", (solving problems at the source instead of behind desks), and the "kaizen mind", (an unending sense of crisis behind the company's constant drive to improve), may be unfamiliar to North Americans and people of other cultures.

-A recent increase in vehicle recalls may be due, in part, to "a failure by Toyota to spread its obsession for craftsmanship among its growing ranks of overseas factory workers and managers."
-Toyota is attempting to address these needs by establishing training institutes in the United States and in Thailand.
+The automaker's increase in vehicle recalls may be due, in part, to "a failure by Toyota to spread its obsession for craftsmanship among its growing ranks of overseas factory workers and managers."

+Toyota is attempting to address these needs by establishing training institutes in the United States and Thailand.